LogoLogo

 Learn about how to subscribe to and handle router events.

-You can use the lifecycle hooks (instance and shared) to intercept different stages of the navigation when you are working with the routed components directly.
+You can use the lifecycle hooks ( and ) to intercept different stages of the navigation when you are working with the routed components directly.
 However, if you want to tap into different navigation phases from a non-routed component, such as standalone service or a simple custom element, then you need to leverage router events.
 This section discusses that.

 Emitted events